Our goal is to empower individuals to more effectively define and control decisions that affect their lives by providing the following services:

 BARRIERS: SILC will assist individuals with disabilities with consultation and advocacy concerned with the removal of architectural barriers.

-PEER SUPPORT: Disabled individuals meet in groups, or one to one sessions, to discuss common experiences, support one another's efforts, and provide guidance toward the common goal of increased independence.
+PEER SUPPORT: Disabled individuals meet with our staff to discuss common experiences, support one another's efforts, and provide guidance toward the common goal of increased independence.
 Peer counselors are available to provide support and help individuals in areas of coping and adjustment.

 INDEPENDENT LIVING SKILLS AND TRAINING: Independent living skills development includes training in community mobility, home management, personal care attendant selection and supervision, self-care, financial management, time management, consumer affairs, social skills, sexuality, educational and vocational options, and wheelchair maintenance.